Paul Goldschmidt Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.07 team ERA ranks 13th among all MLB pitching staffs.
+- The Marlins have a 4.13 team ERA that ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs allowed (92 total, 1.1 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs given up (94 total, 1.1 per game).

-- Hoeing gets the start for the Marlins, his sixth of the season.
-He is 1-2 with a 3.72 ERA and 30 strikeouts in 38 2/3 innings pitched.
+- Perez gets the start for the Marlins, his 11th of the season.
+He is 5-2 with a 2.47 ERA and 54 strikeouts in 47 1/3 innings pitched.

-- The righty's last time out was on Friday against the Atlanta Braves, when he threw 3 2/3 innings, surrendering seven earned runs while giving up six hits.
+- His most recent appearance was on Saturday against the Atlanta Braves, when the righty threw a third of an inning, surrendering six earned runs while giving up seven hits.

-- In 19 games this season, the 26-year-old has a 3.72 ERA and 7 strikeouts per nine innings, while giving up a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.